andrewparry/medit/README.md

 ## License

-This project is open source.
-See the LICENSE file for details.
+This project is open source and licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+### Third-Party Libraries

+This project uses the following open source libraries:

+- **Prism.js** (v1.29.0) - MIT License
+  - Used for syntax highlighting in code blocks
+  - Loaded from CDN in production

+- **Jest** (v29.7.0) - MIT License
+  - Used for testing (development only)

+- **jsdom** (v22.1.0) - MIT License
+  - Used for DOM testing (development only)

+All third-party libraries are open source and MIT licensed, compatible with this project's license.
+For complete license information and attribution details, see the [NOTICE](NOTICE) file.

 ## Changelog